 ➤ Press ENTER then Drag the Fill Handle to pre-set texts to appear as shown in the following screenshot.

-You see the formula returns 1 for those cells which have color formatted negative values.
+You see the formula returns 1 for those cells that have color-formatted negative values.

 Here, we have used other cells for our example demonstration, so we hardly used CELL Color A1, but things will be the same for that as well.